Musqueam & UBC

 Why We Acknowledge Musqueam Territory

 It is common at UBC events to begin with an acknowledgement of Musqueam territory.
 Why?
-Watch this short video of Linc Kesler, professor in First Nations and Indigenous Studies and former director of the UBC First Nations House of Learning, to learn more.
+Watch this short video of Linc Kesler, professor emeritus, First Nations and Indigenous Studies, and former director of the First Nations House of Learning, to learn more.

 Key Initiatives